GRV96/commitfetch/README.md

 **`Commit`**

-This class contains data of a GitHub commit.
+This class contains data about a GitHub commit.

 **`GitHubCredentials`**